 DIY Fire Hydrant Dog Pee Post Design Considerations

 The objectives for the post were to be inexpensive, good-looking, secure yet readily moveable if required, and durable.
 The hydrant would be fully exposed to our strong UV, baking summers, frosty winters, a whole lot of rain, and (ideally…) plenty of pee!

 We used PVC pipe to create a single straight-line standpipe design (less expensive than fancier configurations), and splurged a little on hardware to dress it up.
 I had considered gluing a curvy object, like a bowl, on the top for a more old-school hydrant look, but we were dubious about how it would hold up in our conditions over time so decided to just keep it sleek and simple.

 PVC is durable, but not cheap.
 If you know someone having work done who may have off-cuts, or if you have a plumber or tradie pal, you may be able to score some freebies or a discount.
 Keeping the shape and fittings relatively simple will help keep cost down.
 Shop carefully for hardware as well.
-Similar looking pieces can vary greatly in price (just make sure they’re suitable for outdoor use).
+Similar looking pieces can vary greatly in price, but make sure whatever you choose is suitable for outdoor use.
 For more savings, scour the bargain bins and/or look for salvage objects that can be repurposed.

 Creating the DIY Fire Hydrant Dog Pee Post